- About CCI

 - INACTIVE: Registrants who have not paid their annual renewal fees.
 CEU requirements may or may not be met.
 Code of Ethics requirements may or may not be met.

-6. How will I report my CEUs to CCI?
+5. How can I submit CEUs to CCI?

 7. How do I get credit for the programs I attend?

-Answer: It is the Registrant's responsibility to maintain personal records and inquire about what type of CEUs a course or seminar may provide.
+It is the registrant's responsibility to maintain personal records and inquire about what type of CEUs a course or seminar may provide.
 Do not assume CEUs are available and request a certificate identifying the credit units earned.

 8. How do I determine how many CEUs I am receiving?